Webflow sync, pageviews & more.

 TL;DR

-• Apply a custom class to the span and style it with background color, padding, border radius, and display settings to achieve the highlight effect.
+• Apply a custom class to the span and style it with background color, padding, and optional effects like border radius, skew, or custom CSS for advanced highlights.

-• Highlight the portion of text you want to style inside the Editor.
+• Write the text you want to highlight.

 • With the span selected, create a new class (e.g., highlight-span).